cthogg/todo-app-backend/README.md

 - PUT to edit a TODO - Done
 - DELETE to remove a TODO - Done
 - Basic Tests - Done
+- A user can sign in to view their private TODOs.